-An addition to my DEM duties, I also participate in NIDDK working groups that focus on genetics and genomics, obesity, stem cells, type 1 diabetes, and beta cells.
+In addition to my duties in the Division of Diabetes, Endocrinology, and Metabolic Diseases, I also participate in NIDDK working groups that focus on genetics and genomics, obesity, stem cells, and type 1 diabetes.